 If you would like more information or support to create a social story, please speak to a member of the Speech and Language team.
 If you require more information about an individual that is finding a situation challenging, speak to the staff that know this pupil best.
-Form tutors, support staff who have worked with this pupil, previous teachers, Pathway Leaders and Mental Health First Aiders may be able to give you further information and support.
+Form tutors, support staff who have worked with this pupil, previous teachers, TLR for Complex Needs, WESTies and Mental Health First Aiders may be able to give you further information and support.